Wearable Air Purifier Ionic Rechargeable

-Free Priority Mail Shipping!
+Free Priority Mail Shipping in the USA!
 New rechargeable battery with 28 hours of run time!
 Mini, wearable and ultra light weight, this personal air purifier is a must-have to breathe fresher air wherever you travel.
 Use it for air travel, movie theaters, waiting rooms or any confined areas.
 Cleans viruses and pollutants in the air.
 Protect yourself and others by wearing a personal air ionizer and a face shield.
 This promotes better oxygen and no rebreathing that occurs with masks.

 - Combat against: Viruses, Mold Spores, Pollen, Dust, Smoke, Fumes, Odors, Allergens